mphill/tamagui-theming/typography.md

-Heading inherit from `<Paragraph>` but token values, it's important to know these values so you can control the look of the design system.
+Heading inherits from `<Paragraph>` but token values, it's important to know these values so you can control the look of the design system.
 Although it's permitted, it is not recommended to specify a size on a header, for example `<H1 size="$2">Tamagui</H1>`.

 | Component | Size Token |
 | --------- | ---------- |